PritiAryal/MediCore/medical-profile-service/README.md

 - Username: `profile`
 - Password: `profile` *(unless you changed it in application.properties)*

+Make Sure to uncomment H2-configuration in your `application.properties` file.
 Make sure this is present in your `application.properties`:

 ```properties